skip to main content

 Linus believes that a gigantic pumpkin delivers presents on Halloween night.
 Obviously, this is total b.s. (everybody knows that loot delivery is Santa’s job), and the Peanuts gang tells Linus so.
 They all go trick-or-treating while Linus sets up camp in the GP’s drop zone: a punkin patch, natch.

-Stream It’s the Great Pumpkin, Charlie Brown on Apple TV+.
+Where to watch It’s the Great Pumpkin, Charlie Brown

 In the first and best The Office Halloween episode, Dunder Mifflin boss Michael Scott is dropping the ball again.
 He was supposed to let one DM employee go by October 31, and, bless his poor tender heart, Michael can’t bring himself to swing the axe.